Solo5/solo5/docs/debugging.md

     $ cd tests/test_hello
     $ ./solo5-hvt --gdb test_hello.hvt

-This will start a GDB server on TCP port 1234, and the monitor will wait for GDB to connect before launching the unikernel.
+This will start a GDB server on TCP port 1234, and the tender will wait for GDB to connect before launching the unikernel.
 You can use the `--gdb-port` option to specify a different port.